defold/defold.github.io/manuals/editor.md

 ## Creating new project files

-To create new resource files, either select `File ▸ New...` and then choose the file type from the menu, or use the context menu:
+To create new resource files, either select `File ▸ New…` and then choose the file type from the menu, or use the context menu:

-<kbd>Right Mouse Click</kbd> the target location in the `Assets` browser, then select `New... ▸ [file type]`:
+<kbd>Right Mouse Click</kbd> the target location in the `Assets` browser, then select `New… ▸ [file type]`:

 ![create file](../images/editor/create_file.png)